HomeNewsIndustrial Rates

 North Dakota: Bakken Gas Keeps Rates Low

-At 7.84¢/kWh, North Dakota’s industrial rate benefits from the Bakken shale formation’s associated gas production.
-Flare-gas-to-power projects and pipeline proximity mean industrial users in William and McKenzie counties can negotiate block-and-index contracts well below the state average.
+At publication, North Dakota’s industrial benchmark was 7.84¢/kWh; the current February 2026 EIA benchmark is 8.27¢/kWh.
+The state’s industrial cost profile benefits from the Bakken shale formation’s associated gas production.
+Flare-gas-to-power projects and pipeline proximity mean industrial users in William and McKenzie counties can negotiate block-and-index contracts well below many regional alternatives.

 Wind generation now accounts for 35% of North Dakota’s total nameplate capacity, creating negative nodal pricing events during low-demand periods.
 Industrial users with flexible operations can capture sub-4¢/kWh pricing during spring/fall shoulder months by structuring contracts around these surplus windows.